Researching Employers & Programs

 Read the news about these industries or organizations to make sure you have relevant information at hand if you’re speaking with anyone in the industry.
 You can set up Google Alerts to receive notifications about certain topics to keep you well-informed.

 We have a variety of resources specific to Cornell as well as general job-searching databases to help you check out what’s out there in the world.
 Handshake, our Cornell-specific database, is a great place to get started.
-You can also review this in-depth spreadsheet of other job- and internship-searching databases.
+You can also review this in-depth spreadsheet of other job- and internship-searching databases like ZipRecruiter.
 You can sort by a variety of factors, including industry, what kind of job, geographic locations, and more.

 In addition to these databases, it’s a great idea to check out some specific information on where A&S alumni have gone in the past.
 We encourage you to review this list of places that have hired recent A&S grads (an aggregate from the last five years), places that have hired international Cornelians in the last two years, and law firms that have hired Cornelians.
 We also have lists of general rotational programs, financial services programs, diversity programs, and retail programs - please set up an appointment to go over these resources.